January 6th is a special day in Ireland when we celebrate the women who worked so tirelessly during the holiday period.

 To me, this is a wonderful holiday as it reminds us, as Irish people, about the strength of Irish women, especially mothers.

-Before Ireland was flooded with money and “notions of upperosity”, the women who went before us were the backbone of the family, who seldom received much credit for rearing large families.
+Before Ireland was flooded with money and “notions of upperosity,” the women who went before us were the backbone of the family and seldom received much credit for rearing large families.

 These are the women who would have celebrated today and been thrown by the insanity of a few hours peace to themselves with their female comrades from the neighborhood.